ci4rail/docs/docs/user-docs/_edge-solutions/for-your-safety.md

 - operative use in vehicles
 - use with input power higher than 60V DC

 Earthing prevents damage to persons and the product.
-Please follow the earthing instructions described in [Powering]({{ '/quick-start-guide/moducop/powering' | relative_url }})
+Please follow the earthing instructions described in [Powering]({{ '/edge-solutions/moducop/quick-start-guide/powering' | relative_url }})

 # Instruction for Battery
 CAUTION: The equipment offers the installation of a battery for battery-powered real-time clock.
 There is a risk of explosion if a battery is incorrectly replaced.
 Replace only with same or equivalent type as recommended by the manufacturer.
 Discard all used batteries according to the manufacturer’s instructions.
-Please refer to [How to replace the battery(TBD)]({{ '/quick-start-guide/moducop/powering' | relative_url }})
+Please refer to user manual section "How to replace battery".

-For further information, please check our [Disclaimer TBD]({{ '/quick-start-guide/moducop/powering' | relative_url }}
+For further information, please contact Ci4Rail.